kusamanetwork/KSM-dapp/README.md

 ## Claims

 The DApp also facilitates claiming Kusama addresses.
-The two processes of claiming KSMA can occur before genesis or after genesis.
+The two processes of claiming KSM can occur before genesis or after genesis.

 - [X] Claiming before genesis on Ethereum.
 - [] Claiming after genesis on Kusama.